MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: Factors in Code Generation Success

 \subsection{Sensitivity to Compilation Choices}

 Each \system{} compiler makes small choices about how to translate prompts that could have an impact on performance.
 We explore some of these choices below.

-\paragraph{Comment style affects performance}
+\subsubsection{Comment style affects performance}

 Most programming languages have several comment styles (e.g., single-line vs. multi-line).
-To investigate their impact, we consider PHP (\textsc{Medium}) and Racket (\textsc{Niche}).
+To investigate their impact, we ran follow-up experiments with Codex on the \newHE benchmark suite for two languages: PHP (\textsc{Medium}) and Racket (\textsc{Niche}).

 Our original prompts use single-line comments for both PHP and Racket, following conventional style.
-We run a set of experiments with Codex where we use multi-line comments.
+We re-ran Codex on versions of the \newHE problems for both languages using multi-line comments instead.
 This improves the pass@1 rate for Racket (+1.9\%, $p<0.001$), but decreases it for PHP (-3.1\% , $p=0.001$).

-\paragraph{Naming arguments improves performance for Perl}
+\subsubsection{Naming arguments improves performance for Perl}

 Functions in Perl do not have formal named arguments.
 Instead, all arguments are passed in a special array.
 Our compiler to Perl produces a prompt that pops elements off the special array and names them, with the expectation that this would improve model performance.
-We run a follow-up experiment where we omit this, so the model has to infer everything about arguments from the natural language description and examples.
-This significantly lowers Codex's pass@1 rate (-8\%; $p<0.001$).